 Many people who file for divorce in Texas never see the inside of a courtroom.
-A lot of couples can settle their differences through informal settlement negotiations with their attorneys or mediation.
-You do not always have to separate with bitterness, anger, or drama, there are ways to compromise and solve problems so the separation is quicker and easier.
+A lot of couples can settle their differences through informal settlement negotiations with their attorney or through mediation.
+You do not always have to separate with bitterness, anger, or drama.
+There are better ways to compromise and solve problems during the divorce process.

 An easy, simple, and quick divorce that is typically a pain-free experience in the State of Texas is an uncontested one.
 An uncontested divorce is when you and your spouse can communicate and agree on the division of property and debt and to what is in the best interest of your children.